Immigrant families from San Diego area stuck in Afghanistan

 Cajon Valley school board president Tamara Otero said it's been stressful too for those waiting for their return.

-“It’s killing us right now," Otero told the newspaper.
+“It’s killing us right now," Otero told The San Diego Union-Tribune.
 “We are so worried about our students that are stuck there.
 We’ll do the best we can to get them out.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.